Influencer marketing: Regulation

 In the United States, the Federal Trade Commission (FTC) treats influencer marketing as a form of paid endorsement.
 It is governed by the rules for native advertising, which include compliance with established truth-in-advertising standards and disclosure by endorsers (influencers) and is known as the Endorsement Guides.
 The FTC compiled an easy-to-read guide on disclosure for influencers, specifying rules and tips on how to make good disclosures on social media.
 The guidelines include reminders of disclosing sponsored products in easily visible places so it is hard to miss, using easy-to-understand language, and giving honest reviews about sponsored products.

 In 2017, the FTC sent more than 90 educational letters to celebrity and athlete influencers with the reminder of the obligation to clearly disclose business relationships while sponsoring and promoting products.
 The same year, in response to YouTubers Trevor Martin and Thomas Cassell deceptively endorsing an online gambling site they owned, the FTC took three separate actions to catch the attention of influencers.
 By using law enforcement, warning letters, and updating the Endorsement Guidelines, the FTC provided influencers with endorsement questions or involved in misleading endorsements and disclosures with clear procedures of how to follow the laws.

 Media-regulating bodies in other countries – such as Australia – followed the FTC in creating influencer-marketing guidelines.

 The United Kingdom's Competition and Markets Authority and Advertising Standards Authority adopted similar laws and tips for influencers to follow.
 The UK's Financial Conduct Authority have also warned "finfluencers" (influencers in the financial realm) of legal consequences for failing to include the kind of risk warnings required for financial and investment products.

-Branded content

-Facebook and Instagram have a set of brand content policies for influencer marketing and endorsements.
-Branded content may only be posted through Instagram and Facebook, and require the business relationships between influencers and endorsers to be tagged when promoting branded content.
-The branded tool provided in the business layout of Facebook and Instagram is to be used whenever promoting products and endorsers.

-As of August 2020, YouTube has updated the branded content policies.
-YouTube and Google's ad policies require influencers to check a box titled paid promotion when publishing sponsored videos and provides instructions on how to set it up.
-The policies require disclosure messages for the viewers to indicate that the content is promoted.